FrancescaFati/MedView/README.md

 ## 📄 License

-This extension is released under the MIT License.
+This extension is released under the GPLv3 License.
 See the LICENSE file for details.

 ## 🙏 Acknowledgments